Renormalization of crossing probabilities in the dilute Potts model: Introduction

-RSW arguments classically rely on model self-duality, which is enjoyed by neither the random cluster nor dilute Potts models.
-With an adaptation of the 2019 renormalization of crossing probabilities argument due to Duminil-Copin and Tassion {[14]}, crucial modifications for renormalizing crossing probabilities in the dilute Potts model arise not only from spin analogues of random cluster SMP and CBC properties that intrinscially capture the model's dependence with the hexagonal lattice (introduced in \textit{3.2}), but also in arguments for proving that PushPrimal, PushDual, PushPrimal Strip and PushDual Strip conditions hold.
-The constants provided in the lower bounds of PushPrimal and PushDual conditions additionally impact arguments throughout Sections \textit{7} and \textit{8} surrounding strip and renormalization inequalities, allowing for a classification of four phases of behavior of the dilute Potts model (introduced in \textit{3.3}).
-Although classical RSW arguments are successful for analyzing self-dual models, previous arguments to obtain RSW estimates are not applicable to the dilute Potts model (in correspondence with the high-temperature loop $O(n)$ model in presence of two external fields), that has been studied extensively by Nienhuis {[15,19,20]} who not only conjectured that the critical point of the model should be $1/\sqrt{2+\sqrt{2-n}}$ for $0 \leq n < 2$, but also has provided results for the $O(n)$ model on the honeycomb lattice {[22]} which has connective constant $\sqrt{2+\sqrt{2}}$ {[12]}.
-It is also known that the loop $O(n)$ model, a model for random collections of loop configurations on the hexagonal lattice, exhibits a phase transition with critical parameter $1/\sqrt{2+\sqrt{2-n}}$, in which \textit{subcritically} the probability of obtaining a macroscopic loop configuration of length $k$ decays exponentially fast in $k$, while \textit{at criticality} the probability of obtaining infinitely many macroscopic loop configurations, also of length $k$, and centered about the origin is bound below by $c$ and above by $1-c$ for $c \in (0,1)$ irrespective of boundary conditions {[8]}.
-The existence of macroscopic loops in the loop $O(n)$ model has also been proved in {[3]} with the XOR trick.
+RSW arguments which have classically relied upon model self-duality are captured through the following mathematical characteristics.
+The \textit{self-duality} property is said to be enjoyed by a model iff the probability measure can be expressed with a dual measure.
+By self-dualiy in the case of $\textbf{Z}^2$ for the planar random-cluster model RSW results have provided a range of four possible behaviors.
+However the \textit{self-duality} property is enjoyed by neither the random cluster nor the dilute Potts models.
+Through an adaptation of the 2019 renormalization of crossing probabilities argument due to Duminil-Copin and Tassion {[14]}, crucial modifications for renormalizing crossing probabilities in the dilute Potts model arise not only from analogues of the Spatial Markov Property (SMP) and Comparison between Boundary Conditions (CBC) properties which intrinscially capture the model's dependence with the hexagonal lattice, but also in arguments for proving that the (PushPrimal), (PushDual), (PushPrimal Strip) and (PushDual Strip) conditions hold.
+The constants provided in the lower bounds of PushPrimal and PushDual conditions additionally impact arguments throughout Section \textit{7} and Section \textit{8} surrounding strip and renormalization inequalities, hence allowing for a classification of four phases of behavior of the dilute Potts model (the dichotomy of four possible behaviors is introduced in Section \textit{3.3}).
+Although classical RSW arguments have proven to be successful for analyzing self-duality, previous arguments have not been applicable to the dilute Potts model.
+The dilute Potts, as a model in Statistical Physics which is not self-dual can be defined in correspondence with the high-temperature loop $O(n)$ model in presence of two external fields.